Auto Product liability Lawsuit Injury Lawyer

-- Seat belt or occupant restraint system failure cases (including those where a seat belt fails to hold someone in a vehicle or the belt “spools out” and allows person to move around in the vehicle and suffer injury)
+- Seat belt or occupant restraint system failure cases (including those where a seat belt fails to hold someone in a vehicle or the belt “spools out” and allows a person to move around in the vehicle and suffer injury)

-- Rollover cases (including in particular Ford Explorer cases, in which a vehicle rolls over from sliding forces after making an evasive maneuver on dry pavement)
+- Rollover cases (including, in particular, Ford Explorer cases, in which a vehicle rolls over from sliding forces after making an evasive maneuver on dry pavement)

 - Roof crush cases (where, in a rollover, the roof structure collapses and intrudes into the occupant’s head or neck, causing paralysis or death)

-- Fuel-fed fire cases (where after an impact the fuel tank or a component of the fuel tank fails, causing the vehicle to catch fire and the occupants to suffer burns or death)
+- Fuel-fed fire cases (where after an impact, the fuel tank or a component of the fuel tank fails, causing the vehicle to catch fire and the occupants to suffer burns or death)

 - Door latch failures (where a door opens during a rollover or collision incident and a person is ejected fully or partially out that door, suffering injury or death)

-- Crashworthiness cases (where the structure of the vehicle fails to maintain integrity in a collision and unreasonable intrusion of the vehicle into the occupant compartment causes increased injury or death)
+- Crashworthiness cases (where the structure of the vehicle fails to maintain integrity in a collision, and unreasonable intrusion of the vehicle into the occupant compartment causes increased injury or death)

-- Air bag cases (including those where, in a frontal collision, the air bag should have deployed but did not as well as those where, in a very minor collision, the air bag deployed too forcefully or too slowly, causing injury itself)
+- Air bag cases (including those where, in a frontal collision, the air bag should have deployed but did not.
+As well as those where, in a very minor collision, the air bag deployed too forcefully or too slowly, causing injury itself)

-- Defective wiring connector cases (including cases where faulty connectors cause another component, such as fuel pump or steering component, to not work properly)
+- Defective wiring connector cases (including cases where faulty connectors cause another component, such as a fuel pump or steering component, to not work properly)

-- Window glazing cases (where a person is injured because the windo glass in their vehicle was not laminated and allowed some or all of their body to be ejected in a collision or rollover)
+- Window glazing cases (where a person is injured because the window glass in their vehicle was not laminated and allowed some or all of their body to be ejected in a collision or rollover)